krenalis/krenalis/doc/src/developers/app/dispatch-events.md

 Given the event, `EventRequest` returns an HTTP request used to dispatch the event to the destination.
 The parameters are:

-- `typ`: The type of the event, one of the types returned by the `EventTypes` method.
+- `typ`: The type of the event, one of the types returned by the connector's `EventTypes` method.
 - `event`: The event to be dispatched.
 - `extra`: Extra information required to prepare the request, conforming to the schema of the event type.
 It's `nil` if the event type doesn't have a schema.
 - `schema`: The schema of the extra information.
 It's the invalid schema if the event type doesn't have a schema.